Cervical screening results

 It depends on what they find as to what happens next.
 You might not need to do anything or you might need further tests.

 You usually get your cervical screening results in the post.
 It can take from 2 to 6 weeks.
-If you have been waiting longer than you expected, call your GP surgery to find out if they have any updates about when you might hear.
+If you have been waiting longer than you expected, call your GP surgery to find out when you might hear.
 If there is a delay, try not to worry.
 It doesn't mean that there is anything wrong.
 Most people will have a normal result.

 There are several different results you can get after the cervical screening test.
 The wording in your letter might be slightly different depending on which part of the UK you live in.